szaimen/Nextcloud-NAS-Guide/README.md

 - Power Supply for your server (if not built-in)
 - TPM2 support
 - One external SSD (or HDD) that will store your personal data with at least 250GB (depending on how much data you are planning to store on your server.
 Rule of thumb: this drive should be at least twice as big as your current private data)
-- Two additional external HDD's that will function as backup drives with at least the same size of the external personal data SSD each
+- Two additional external HDD's that will function as backup drives with at least the same size like the external data SSD/HDD, each
 - One USB-stick with at least 8GB for installing Ubuntu
 - For the initial setup you will also need a HDMI-display (e.g. monitor/tv/beamer), USB-mouse and -keyboard.
 If you don't have one: you don't need to buy those.
 Borrowing or renting those should be enough.
 (You really only need them for the initial setup.)